Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 * D. Create a custom query to show the consumers and producers and add a widget to a dashboard

 Correct Answer: C

+The correct answer is:

+**C. Install the Dependency Tracker extension and create dependencies for each project.** ✅

+Explanation:

+You need to **plan and manage consumer/producer relationships across multiple teams and multiple projects** in **Azure DevOps**, with a solution that provides a **single overview of all projects**.

+The **Dependency Tracker extension** is purpose-built for this scenario:

+* Visualizes **cross-team and cross-project dependencies**
+* Models **consumer/producer relationships**
+* Provides **roadmap and timeline views**
+* Centralized dependency management
+* Portfolio-level overview

+Why the other options are incorrect:

+* **A. Predecessor/Successor links** ❌ → Simple relationships, no global visibility.
+* **B. Parent/Child links** ❌ → Hierarchy modeling, not dependency planning.
+* **D. Custom query + dashboard** ❌ → Limited visibility, not dependency management tooling.

+Conclusion:

+Only the **Dependency Tracker extension** meets all requirements:

+* Multi-team
+* Multi-project
+* Consumer/producer planning
+* Centralized overview

+✅ **Final answer: C. Install the Dependency Tracker extension and create dependencies for each project.**

 ### Question-33